-The Successor Agency has outstanding long-term debt of \$21,896, and no direct placements related to fiduciary activities as of June 30, 2022.
-The Successor Agency also has no outstanding or unused line of credit related to long-term debt of fiduciary activities as of June 30, 2022.
+The Successor Agency has outstanding long-term debt of \$14,782, and no direct placements related to fiduciary activities as of June 30, 2023.
+The Successor Agency also has no outstanding or unused line of credit related to long-term debt of fiduciary activities as of June 30, 2023.
 The fiduciary activities bonds payable did not contain a provision to pledge as collateral for debt any assets or properties owned by the Successor Agency in the event of default by the Successor Agency.
-The fiduciary activities bonds payable contain a provision that in an event of default, the majority owners in aggregate principal amount of the Bonds at the time outstanding can accelerate payment of the entire principal and interest amounts to become immediately due if the Successor Agency is unable to make payment, with the exception of Tax Allocation Bonds, 2013 Refunding Series and Subordinate Tax Allocation Bonds, 2016 Refunding Series that have bond insurance with Assured Guaranty Municipal Corporation and Build America Mutual Assurance Company, respectively, these bond insurers may elect at its sole discretion to pay the accelerated principal and interest payments to the extent unpaid by the Successor Agency.
+The fiduciary activities bonds payable contain a provision that in an event of default, the majority owners in aggregate principal amount of the Bonds at the time outstanding can accelerate payment of the entire principal and interest amounts to become immediately due if the Successor Agency is unable to make payment, with the exception of Subordinate Tax Allocation Bonds, 2016 Refunding Series that have bond insurance with Build America Mutual Assurance Company, these bond insurers may elect at its sole discretion to pay the accelerated principal and interest payments to the extent unpaid by the Successor Agency.

-The fiduciary activities bonds payable contain a provision to comply with the requirements of the Redevelopment Law and shall take all actions required to prepare and file the Recognized Obligation Payment Schedules in order for the Los Angeles County Auditor-Controller to distribute from the Redevelopment Property Tax Trust Fund to Redevelopment Obligation Retirement Fund all amounts required to enable the Successor Agency to pay timely principal and interest on the 2016 Bonds, and 2013 Bonds when due including any amounts due to Bond insurers in respect of the Bond Insurance Policy.
+The fiduciary activities bonds payable contain a provision to comply with the requirements of the Redevelopment Law and shall take all actions required to prepare and file the Recognized Obligation Payment Schedules in order for the Los Angeles County Auditor-Controller to distribute from the Redevelopment Property Tax Trust Fund to Redevelopment Obligation Retirement Fund all amounts required to enable the Successor Agency to pay timely principal and interest on the 2016 Bonds when due including any amounts due to Bond insurers in respect of the Bond Insurance Policy.
+Total debt service paid and total net available revenues for debt service coverage for FY 2022-23 were \$7,436 and \$37,338, respectively.